Alright, you say! "What on earth is this bluing??"

 - provide the weapon with a long-term corrosion-resistant protective coating

-With proper care and handling, this process need not ever be repeated, making this a valuable investment to a weapons owner.
+With proper care and handling, this process need not ever be repeated, making this a valuable investment to a firearms owner.

 Other services offered are general polishing for "white" guns such as antique muskets, and bead blasting, which offers a flat matte finish.
 All services can be offered complimentary to one another.